Butler Pennsylvania 31

 while the others

-would be waving some limp
+would be waving their wary

-apprehensive gratitude.
+worried gratitude.

-For only later did we sense
+For only later did we grasp

 their real hope—